younesbram/temprosnehook/README.md

 # important notice
 ## I won't be dedicating as much time to Rosnehook from now on.
 I've been yearning for a more manageable life, as every day seems to blend into the same monotonous routine, gradually wearing down my mental health and well-being.
 My priority is to restore stability to my mental and physical health, rather than focusing on Rosnehook.
 Don't worry!
 I will still work on it, but not as often.

+## AntiCowHook Policy
+ALL COMMITS MADE BY CINORTAXEH (HEXATRONIC) ARE PROTECTED BY ANTICOWHOOK POLICY, IF ANY COWHOOK USERS / ONE TF2 (COWHOOK) WISHES TO CRYS ABOUT ANY COMMITS BY CINORTAXEH (HEXATRONIC) WILL BE IGNORED.
+IF REVERTED BY COWHOOK/ONETF2 OR COWHOOK USERS THE REVRT WILL BE REVRTED BACK.

 ### Reality!
 Cathook, but without bloat, pasting ddodddssing methods, and calling everyone a literal gay slur, because any critism is higghly illgal. this cheat should be renamed REALITYHOOK!